pauliejes/SandboxDocs/docs/User Guide/build a game.md

 	if (!this.pacman) return;...
 ```

 The Ghost code will work a lot like the player code.
 Every frame, we move the object by some value.
 Because the Ghost does not accept keyboard inputs, it instead uses a random number.
 Here, we randomly choose a direction to move.
+Using 2000 possible random numbers, but only changing direction for 40 of them gives us less than 2% chance of changing directions while nothing hinders the Ghost.

 ```
 	var random = Math.random() * 2000;